 Scuba diving over the last 15 years transformed us into eco-aware ocean lovers.
 That is why the Monterey Bay Aquarium is cool to us.
 Our first encounter with the Aquarium conservationism was through their ground-breaking Seafood Watch program.
 The program started in 1999 and evolved into the most respected source of evidence-based information about the purchase and consumption of seafood.
 Directing businesses, individual consumers, fisheries and aquaculture towards sustainable decisions and policies.

 The science behind the Monterey Bay Aquarium is unparalleled.
 They focus on areas of ocean population biology, ocean ecology and ocean wildlife husbandry.
 The Monterey Bay Aquarium is cool with its blog, Future of the Ocean, that shares breaking news about ocean health and conservation.

 The Monterey Bay Aquarium uses its knowledge and passion to influence policy makers in the California region, the US and even the world.
 Here is how they explain this vital role:

-We work at local, state, national and international levels to advance policies that protect key species like sea otters, sharks and tuna—and address global threats to fisheries and human coastal communities, including overfishing, pollution and climate change.
+We work at local, state, national and international levels to advance policies that protect key species like sea otters, sharks and tuna—and address global threats to fisheries and human coastal communities, including overfishing, pollution and climate change.Monterey Bay Aquarium Foundation

-One of the newer exhibits at the Aquarium features fascinating examples of recycled plastic art.
-The art conveys the impact plastic pollution has on migrating wildlife.
+Finally, I will close with one of the exhibits that especially touched me.
+A special exhibit at the Aquarium featured fascinating examples of recycled plastic art.
+The art conveyed the impact plastic pollution has on migrating wildlife.
 Thank you to the Monterey Bay Aquarium (which if you haven’t learned by now IS COOL!) for sharing links to the exhibit Ocean Travelers and a podcast illuminating it.